-Spencer Proffer is executive producing a unique EP which will be marketed and distributed by Sony/Legacy Records on Proffer's Pasha Records (formerly a successful label partner with Sony predecessor, CBS Records, in the '80s), worldwide.
-Release is tentatively scheduled for the end of the second quarter, 2017.
+Spencer Proffer is executive producing a unique EP which will be marketed and distributed by Sony's Legacy record division.
+Release is tentatively scheduled for the fourth quarter, 2018.

-Renown brand strategist and creative thinker, Stanley Hainsworth ((http://www.meteor17.com/stanley-hainsworth/), founder of the 89 person strong, Seattle based Tether, Inc. (www.tetherinc.com) is overseeing the marketing and brand interfaces on all aspects of this project for M17 as well as making creative contributions to the enterprise as the Associate Producer of the recordings.
+c.
+Renown brand strategist and creative thinker, Stanley Hainsworth ((http://www.meteor17.com/stanley-hainsworth/), founder of the 89 person strong, Seattle based Tether, Inc. (www.tetherinc.com), is overseeing brand interfaces on all aspects of this project for M17 as well as making creative contributions to the enterprise, as the Associate Producer of the recordings.

 This project provides an exciting and unique way of conveying Hendrix’ relevance to today's audiences.

 The enterprise is being produced in harmony with Janie Hendrix and Experience Hendrix.
-Sony Legacy, along with M17, will mount a major worldwide marketing, advertising and promotion effort around the release on a continued basis while cross promoting and distributing the vibrant and fertile Hendrix catalog which is handled by Sony, around the world.
+Sony Legacy, along with M17, will mount major worldwide marketing, advertising and promotion efforts around the release on a continued basis while cross promoting and distributing the vibrant and fertile Hendrix catalog which is handled by Sony, around the world.

 This Hendrix acoustic tribute will be mixed by Eddie Kramer (www.eddie-kramer.com) (who has engineered classic recordings with Hendrix, Led Zeppelin, The Stones and The Beatles, amongst many others) to give the album a true sonic integrity, validation and consistency.